-Culturally symbolic and essential materials for every age, textiles take on modern production technology while retaining historic significance and physicality.
-Charlyn Griffith first conceived of her textile work NAH, WE Made This "Place" as a chaotic meditation with community-generated symbols and definitions of terms like community, creativity, place making, pattern, and control.
-Drawing digitally and then printing on tightly woven polycotton canvas, she made the composition in figurative and literal layers.
-Says Griffith, "Our relationship to living beings which we see, hear, feel, touch and sense along with those things which we animate through our play and work.
-For this piece, we pay attention to pattern, and meaning woven along with fibers.
-Impressions made upon that fabric, beg us question why and how is it possible for us to be made invisible?
-Especially as others claim to "make place."
+Culturally symbolic and essential materials, textiles have the possibility of embracing modern production technology while retaining historic significance and physicality.
+Charlyn Griffith first conceived of her textile work NAH, WE Made This "Place" as a chaotic meditation with community-generated symbols and conflicting definitions of terms like community, creativity, place making, pattern, and control.
+Drawing digitally and then printing on tightly woven poly cotton canvas, she made the composition in figurative and literal layers.
+Griffith states, "[The textile is about] our relationship to living beings that we see, hear, feel, touch and sense, along with those things that we animate through our play and work.
+For this artwork, we pay attention to the pattern and meaning woven along the fibers.
+Impressions made upon that fabric beg us to question why and how it is possible to be made invisible, especially as others claim to 'make place.'"